srobo/runbook/docs/competition/matches/match-scoring.md

 There are two score sheets for every match.
 It's likely that there may be a discrepancy between the sheets.
 If that's the case, one match score entry volunteer should speak to the marshals to try to find the correct state.

 If you have any questions, speak to the head match scorer.
-In SR2019 the head match scorer is on the balcony.
+In SR2023 the head match scorer can be called down from the balcony.

+### Reporting helpdesk tickets

+As of SR2023, you should also have access to the helpdesk ticketing system.
+This is used for requesting a volunteer to check on a team in their pits, for example if their robot crashes or an important component breaks we can ensure we get help to them.
+Occasionally marshals may write notes for teams to be looked at, you should input these into the ticket system.

+These tickets are not as high priority as entering the actual scores though.